flammie/flammie.github.io/duolingo.markdown

 to the category, which may or may not be filled with some words from the course maker of what they meant with the section, which may reveal how they misunderstood this grammar topic.

+The system doesn't really support idioms and multiword expressions, but they pop up in the exercises without any explanations.
+You can recognise this when the correct solution has a lot of words which are not suggested when you try to hover over words of the sentence to find single word translations.
+This is super frustrating and pedagogically very terrible and outright harmful for learning.